Why Does Babybel Cheese Come in Wax? (Explained!)

 “Dipping” is simply one method of adding wax to cheese, although this is always how wax is added to Babybel in the factory environment.

-However, there are other hard cheeses, which typically have a wax casing around the outside, that are waxed in a different way.
+However, there are other hard cheeses, which typically have a wax casing around the outside, that are waxed differently.

 This usually involves using a natural bristled brush and applying wax to the surface of the cheese.